-This calculator will work out your total personal tax liability based on your salary and dividends levels for the 2017/18 tax year.
+This calculator will work out your total personal tax liability based on the amount of salary and dividends you received during the 2017/18 tax year.

 To keep up-to-date with any future small business tax changes, simply subscribe to our free newsletter list, and we’ll also send you 20 tax saving tips [PDF].